DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/-_ideas/female_mathematicians.md

-- **TODO: Mary Somerville (1780–1872)**
-  - Known for her work in **astronomy** and **mathematical physics**, Mary Somerville was one of the first women to be recognized as a scientist in her era.
-Her writings made science accessible to a broader audience.

 - **TODO: Emmy Noether (1882–1935)**
   - A groundbreaking mathematician, Emmy Noether made monumental contributions to **abstract algebra** and **Noether's Theorem**, which is fundamental in linking symmetries and conservation laws in physics.